We are searching for

 If you're still unsure, stop by your local auto parts store or service station and ask one of their experts, “what pressure should my tires be?”
 They should be able to look up the correct tire pressure for your car and help you get your tires properly inflated.

 If your vehicle is equipped with a Tire Pressure Monitor (TPM), you will receive a warning signal when your tire pressure falls below the recommended level.
 If your vehicle does not have a TPM, you can check your tire pressure with a tire pressure gauge, which will tell you what tire pressure is too low.
-Low tire pressure can cause changes in vehicle performance, such as decreased fuel efficiency, increased braking distance, and reduced traction.
+Low tire pressure can cause changes in vehicle performance, such as:

-A common question with a not-so-simple answer: does the season really affect my tire pressure?
+A common question with a not-so-simple answer: does tire air pressure change with temperature?

 The quick answer is yes – but only slightly, and only in certain cases.
 Here's a more detailed explanation.

 As temperatures drop, so does the air pressure in your tires.
 That's why it's important to check your tire pressure regularly in the colder months.
 Most carmakers recommend checking tire pressure once a month.
 But what is tire pressure supposed to be?
-Ask your mechanic what your car’s tires need, and they can help you reach that number and stay there.
+Ask your mechanic how much air should be in your tires, and they can help you reach that number and stay there.

 Underinflated tires can lead to decreased fuel efficiency and increased wear and tear on your tires, so it's important to keep an eye on them.
-If you notice your tires are low, add air until they reach the recommended psi for your car.
-You can usually find this information on a sticker inside your driver's side doorjamb or in your owner's manual.
+If you notice your tires are low, add air until they reach the recommended tire pressure for your car.
+You can usually find this information on a sticker inside your driver's side door jamb or in your owner's manual.

 In general, you should inflate your tires to the manufacturer's recommended psi levels for both summer and winter driving.
 However, if you live in an area with particularly cold winters, you may want to inflate your tires slightly more than usual to account for the decrease in air pressure as the temperature drops.
 This is especially important if you do a lot of driving on icy or snowy roads.